 Uncertainty can be addressed in BCA by applying sensitivities to those assumptions that are most uncertain and affect the results the most.

 The discount rate for calculating present value dollars should be identified.
-The GMAC recommends using a low-risk discount rate, as used for energy efficiency programs.
+The GMAC recommends using a low-risk discount rate, as used for energy efficiency programs in Massachusetts.

-The ESMPs should conduct a rate impact analysis to demonstrate that the ESMPs will minimize or mitigate rate impacts.
+The ESMPs should conduct a comprehensive rate impact analysis.
+The rate impact analysis should be able to be used to assess how the ESMPs will minimize or mitigate rate impacts.

-The rate impact analysis should account for increased costs of infrastructure investments, reduced sales from load reducing DERs, and increased sales from other DERs (such as electrification of transportation and heating).
+The rate impact analysis should account for incremental costs of infrastructure investments, reduced sales from DERs that reduce electricity load, and increased sales from DERs that increase electricity load.

-The rate impact analysis should follow the same structure as the BCA in terms of the definition of the reference case and discretionary vs. non-discretionary investments.
+The rate impact analysis should follow the same structure as the BCA in terms of the definition of the reference case and alternative cases. .

 The rate impact analysis should follow the same structure of the BCA in terms of alternative cases and incremental investment projects.

-Decisions on which investments to makeshould be informed by the rate impact analysis.
+Decisions on which investments to make and when should be informed by the rate impact analysis.

 The ESMPs should articulate how benefits will be experienced by LMI and EJC customers relative to other customers.